apsket/PrimitiveMath/Logic/BinaryLogic.md

 ## Contrapositives

-I had some experience working with contrapositives because they showed up in some proofs I had learned before.
-I knew
+The implication of a contrapositive

 ```math
 (P \implies Q) \implies (¬Q \implies ¬P)
 ```

-Which can be readily proved because $¬Q$ and $P$ coexisting would be a contradiction to the (assumed true) $P \implies Q$.
+is readily proven because $¬Q$ and $P$ coexisting would be a contradiction to the (assumed true) $P \implies Q$.
 So a truth statement implies the truth of its contrapositive.
 Notice that we are not assuming anything about $P$ or $Q$ individually, but rather we are discussing their relation.
 One can apply the same argument to a contrapositive as the prior known, that is

 ```math
 (¬Q \implies ¬P) \implies (¬(¬P) \implies ¬(¬Q))